THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Unfortunately, I didn’t realize that in one of my “healthy” days of eating I was consuming a whopping…92 grams of sugar!

-Are you shocked?
-I was!
-I must admit that I did the math twice while typing this post because 1) let’s be honest…I’m not great at math, and 2) I didn’t believe that number could be true!
+I must admit that I did the math twice while typing this post because 1) let’s be honest…I’m not great at math and 2) I didn’t believe that number could be true!

 Let me break down my sugar math (just so you can double check.
 As I said…it’s not my strong subject!):